hassan-pmp/hassan-pmp/README.md

 ## Hello There! 👋
 - I'm Hassan, a passionate **Project Manager**, **Scrum Master**, **Agile Coach**, **Product Owner** with a mind full of ideas 💻.
 - Enthusiastic and experienced **Project Manager**, **Agile Coach** and **Scrum Master** in coaching Software Development and operational teams in IT industry.
 Possessing excellent coaching and interpersonal skills, he is capable to evoke cooperation from a wide variety of sources to achieve the organizational goals.
-- When I'm not busy building innovative solutions, you can find me geeking out over GenAI, Writing Scientific Article , Reading Books :books:, Volleyball :volleyball: and YouTube.
+- When I'm not busy building innovative solutions, you can find me geeking out over GenAI ✔️, Writing Scientific Article ☑️, Reading Books :books:, Volleyball :volleyball: and YouTube ✅.
 - Work hard, help harder 💪.
 I'm driven by a desire to create technology that makes a real difference in people's lives.
 The more I work, the more I want to help others - it's a virtuous cycle of awesomeness 🔄!

 - On this GitHub profile, you'll find a collection of my daily learning tips, projects, experiments, and collaborations.
 Take a look around, and let's build something amazing together! 🚀